cuadravan/os-simulation-c/README.md

 - Simulation of major **CPU scheduling algorithms**.
 - Demonstration of **concurrency issues** and solutions.
 - Practical use of **linked lists**, **multithreading**, and **semaphores**.

+## License & Attribution

+This project is licensed under the **MIT License**.

+**Copyright (c) 2026 Van Kristian Cuadra**

+While this code is open for educational review, the software architecture and system logic represent my professional engineering portfolio.
+If you are using this project as a reference for academic or professional purposes, **attribution is required**.

+Please see the [LICENSE](LICENSE) file for the full legal text.